KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Dr. Durham Latte
 ![](recap-of-djangocon-us-2023-images/cocoa-cinnamon-dr-durham.jpg)

 It was comically on brand that with coffee in hand, I was looking for the Durham Convention Center to help with organizing and serendipitously stumbled upon the [Django Girls](https://djangogirls.org/en/) Workshop hosted at the office of our wonderful, longtime partners [Caktus Group](https://www.caktusgroup.com/).
 I was reunited with my good friends Dawn Wages, Jay Miller, Jason Judkins, Rebecca Conway, and Tim Allen.
 It was a great time and lives were changed.
 Many Django careers have been started through Django Girls.
-While there, I enjoyed food from [Neomonde Mediterranean](https://www.neomonde.com/mediterranean-restaurant-durham/) [organizer recommended](https://2023.djangocon.us/venue/#places) and picked up some swag!
+While there, I enjoyed food from [Neomonde Mediterranean](https://www.neomonde.com/mediterranean-restaurant-durham/) ([organizer recommended](https://2023.djangocon.us/venue/#places)) and picked up some swag!

 So good to be welcomed in by my friend Tim :)
 ![](recap-of-djangocon-us-2023-images/tim-welcome.jpg)

-Django Girls Lunch from Neomonde Mediterranean
+Django Girls lunch from Neomonde Mediterranean
 ![](recap-of-djangocon-us-2023-images/django-girls-lunch.jpg)

 I've always wanted one of these shirts!